 Doctors, lawyers, and other professionals who regularly provide advice require professional liability insurance in case they are sued.
 If you are retired and no longer maintain this kind of coverage, be careful about the advice you give, even under the most casual circumstances.
 You can still be sued, even for guidance given in a nonprofessional setting.

 STEP 6: Assess your director and officer liabilities

 Don’t let your charitable activities put you at risk.
-If you’re on the board of a nonprofit, ask your insurance advisor to review your directors and officers coverage to make sure it’s sufficient.
-If not, consider adding not-for-profit directors and officers coverage to your program.
+If you’re on the board of a nonprofit, ask your insurance advisor to review your directors and officers (D&O) coverage to make sure it’s sufficient.
+If not, consider adding not-for-profit D&O coverage to your program.

 STEP 7: Integrate all types of applicable coverage in a cohesive strategy

 Asset protection is complicated, and it can involve many different policies.
 By choosing the same insurer for multiple types of coverage or by having a dedicated insurance advisor look over your entire plan, you can increase the likelihood that your strategy is cohesive, without gaps in coverage or duplication.